atomix/copycat/README.md

 ## Usage

-Catalogue consists of two separate projects: the Catalogue client and server.
-The server is a standalone Raft server implementation through which users can define and manage arbitrary replicated state machines, and the client is a Raft client designed specifically to interact with the Catalogue server to maintain strong consistency constraints.
+Copycat consists of two separate projects: the Copycat client and server.
+The server is a standalone Raft server implementation through which users can define and manage arbitrary replicated state machines, and the client is a Raft client designed specifically to interact with the Copycat server to maintain strong consistency constraints.

-A snapshot of Catalogue is deployed on every push to the `master` branch.
-There is no official release of Catalogue in Maven Central yet, but there will in the coming weeks.
+A snapshot of Copycat is deployed on every push to the `master` branch.
+There is no official release of Copycat in Maven Central yet, but there will in the coming weeks.
 In the meantime:

-To add the Catalogue server to your project, add a dependency on the `copycat-server` project:
+To add the Copycat server to your project, add a dependency on the `copycat-server` project:

 ```
 <dependency>